 Where to Plant

 Strawberry guava typically needs a tropical habitat, resembling that of Brazil.
 They can be planted in your garden, outside your house, or can be grown as a small tree in your backyard.
-However, the plants are an invasive species, so it’s best to avoid planting in areas that you don’t want to be taken over!
+However, the plants are an invasive species in Florida and native Hawaiian forests, so it’s best to avoid planting in areas that you don’t want to be taken over!

 How to Plant